-Liver effects

-Liver function tests should be performed before the initiation of treatment and periodically thereafter.
+- with active liver disease or unexplained persistent elevations of serum transaminases exceeding 3 times the upper limit of normal - during pregnancy, while breast-feeding and in women of child-bearing potential not using appropriate contraceptive treated with the hepatitis C antivirals glecaprevir/pibrentasvir - Special warnings and precautions for use - Liver Effects Liver function tests should be performed before the initiation of treatment and periodically thereafter.
 Patients who develop any signs or symptoms suggestive of liver injury should have liver function tests performed.
-Patients who develop increased transaminase levels should be monitored until the abnormality (ies) resolve.
-Should an increase in transaminases of greater than 3 times the upper limit of normal (ULN) persist, reduction of dose or withdrawal of Atorvastatin Tablets is recommended.
+Patients who develop increased transaminase levels should be monitored until the abnormality(ies)

-Atorvastatin Tablets should be used with caution in patients who consume substantial quantities of alcohol and/or have a history of liver disease.
+resolve.
+Should an increase in transaminases of greater than 3 times the upper limit of normal (ULN) persist, reduction of dose or withdrawal of Atorvastatin is recommended.
+Atorvastatin should be used with caution in patients who consume substantial quantities of alcohol and/or have a history of liver

-Stroke Prevention by Aggressive Reduction in Cholesterol Levels (SPARCL)
+Prevention by Aggressive Reduction in Cholesterol Levels

-In a post-hoc analysis of stroke subtypes in patients without coronary heart disease (CHD) who had a recent stroke or transient ischemic attack (TIA) there was a higher incidence of hemorrhagic stroke in patients initiated on atorvastatin 80 mg compared to placebo.
-The increased risk was particularly noted in patients with prior hemorrhagic stroke or lacunar infarct at study entry.
-For patients with prior hemorrhagic stroke or lacunar infarct, the balance of risks and benefits of atorvastatin 80 mg is uncertain, and the potential risk of hemorrhagic stroke should be carefully considered before initiating treatment.
+(SPARCL) In a post-hoc analysis of stroke subtypes in patients without coronary heart disease (CHD) who had a recent stroke or transient ischemic attack (TIA) there was a higher incidence of hemorrhagic stroke in patients initiated on Atorvastatin 80 mg compared to placebo.
+The increased risk was particularly noted in patients with prior hemorrhagic stroke or lacunars infarct at study entry.
+For patients with prior hemorrhagic stroke or lacunars infarct as study entry.

-Skeletal muscle effects

-Atorvastatin, like other HMG-CoA reductase inhibitors, may in rare occasions affect the skeletal muscle and cause myalgia, myositis, and myopathy that may progress to rhabdomyolysis, a potentially life-threatening condition characterised by markedly elevated creatine kinase (CK) levels (> 10 times ULN), myoglobinaemia and myoglobinuria which may lead to renal failure.
+For patients with prior hemorrhagic stroke or lacunars infarct, the balance of risks and benefits of Atorvastatin 80 mg is uncertain and the potential risk of hemorrhagic stroke should be carefully considered before initiating treatment Skeletal muscle effects Atorvastatin, like other HMG-CoA reductase inhibitors, may in rare occasions affect the skeletal muscle and cause myalgia, myositis, and myopathy that may progress to rhabdomyolysis, a potentially life-threatening condition characterised by markedly elevated creatine kinase (CK) levels (> 10 times ULN), myoglobinaemia and myoglobinuria which may lead to renal failure